gilles-margerin/full-tests-backend-draft/lvl2/README.md

 To set a registered vehicle parking coordinates: fleet <fleetId> <plate> <lat> <long> [alt]

-Database connction's options and configueration has to be set by project's user.
+Database connction's options and configuration has to be set by project's user.
 ```

 ### Issues